beyarkay/masters-thesis/src/04_methodology.md

 <!--
 TODO: Ensure this is fully integrated

+TODO: have an explanation that precision/validation/f1 is always on the validation set unless otherwise noted.

 ## (Some things I'll cover in the Methodology chapter)

 Hi Professor, this section will be removed, but I found there were a few times